-We have continued our shareholder engagement activities this year and, as a result of those discussions, we've learned a lot about what is important to our shareholders.
-Shareholder engagement is a year-round process for us.
-Every spring we reach out to large shareholders to discuss issues related to proxy season and the proposals to be presented at our annual meeting.
-In the fall, we conduct another round of conversations to discuss general governance issues and trends.
-In 2016, the Company held discussions with shareholders who collectively own or exercise voting control over 36.6% of the Company's outstanding shares.
-This engagement has helped the Company's management and Board identify governance and compensation policies and practices that are most important to our shareholders.
+In 2017, the Company held discussions with shareholders who collectively own or exercise voting control over 33.7% of the Company's outstanding shares.
 In addition, the Company routinely contacts shareholders who have submitted proposals for inclusion in our annual proxy statement, in an effort to understand their concerns and to address, where possible, the issues behind their proposals.
 We will continue to look for opportunities to provide more information about the Company's approach on topics of interest to shareholders, and to stimulate more conversations with shareholders.